Johnny Galecki Wishes A Happy Birthday To His ‘Gorgeous Fake Wife’ Kaley Cuoco

 Johnny Galecki is sending birthday greetings to his TV wife, and he’s doing it in the sweetest way possible.
-Galecki, who plays experimental physicist Leonard Hofstadter on The Big Bang Theory, posted an adorable Instagram photo of Kaley Cuoco, who plays pharma rep, Penny, on the long-running CBS sitcom, in honor of her 33rd birthday on November 30.
-In the snap, Galecki has his arm around his TV wife as The Big Bang Theory lovebirds put their heads together as they sing into a microphone.
+Galecki, who plays experimental physicist Leonard Hofstadter on the Big Bang Theory, posted an adorable Instagram photo of Kaley Cuoco, who plays pharma rep, Penny, on the long-running CBS sitcom, in honor of her 33rd birthday on November 30.
+In the snap, Galecki has his arm around his TV wife as the Big Bang Theory lovebirds put their heads together and sing into a microphone.

 Galecki captioned the photo with a birthday greeting to his “gorgeous fake wife.”